vitiral/jsh/README.md

-# jsh: json rpc shell commands
+# jsh: JSON-RPC standards for the shell

 `jsh` refers to both:
- - JSH: a standard protocl for "shell scripts" to be able to talk to eachother in a manner similar to JSON-RPC, along with a `jshlib.py` single-file python library.
+ - JSH: a standard protocol for "shell scripts" to be able to talk to eachother in a manner similar to JSON-RPC, along with a `jshlib.py` single-file python library reference implementation.
  - `jsh`: a cmdline tool for converting standard shell-like arguments into json.